earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 {% include quotes/end.html %}

 ### Adding Packages

-One barrier to entry for users looking to adopt Nix in the early days was that it simply didn’t offer a lot of packages.
+One barrier to entry for users looking to adopt Nix in the early days was that it simply didn't offer a lot of packages.

 Hufschmitt: